yeklou/DataSets/README.md

 # G2M Cab DataSets
-Download Go-to-Market Analysis for the Cab Firm PowerPoint file
+Download the Go-to-Market Analysis for the Cab Firm PowerPoint file